 Early Life

 Joe Kiani was born in Shiraz, Iran, on September 16, 1964.
-At age nine, he immigrated to the United States with his family, speaking only a few words of English.
-Despite this challenge, he excelled in his studies, graduating high school at fifteen.
+At the age of nine, he immigrated to the United States with his family.
 His father was an engineer, and his mother was a nurse.
+Kiani graduated from high school at 15 and later pursued higher education, earning bachelor's and master's degrees in electrical engineering from San Diego State University (SDSU) by age 22.

 Key Business Strategies